 In 2004, the Lemann-Tully Arts Center was completed.
 In the 10 years since, Graded's artists, performers, and musicians have developed and shared their talents in countless ways.

-Phase II of the Graded Campus Project encompasses a new main school entrance, student center, 450-space parking garage, athletics fields, beach volleyball court, track, bleachers, wellness gymnasium, and maintenance building.
+The Graded Campus Project - Phase II was completed, including athletic fields, a student center, parking garage, wellness gymnasium, beach volleyball court, track, and maintenance building.